Social Media Marketing for Musicians: Let’s Build a Fanbase! (Updated)

 Why “shortcuts” don’t work

-Obviously your 100 followers are providing more value than his 10,000 followers.
+Obviously your 100 fans are a lot more valuable than his 10,000 in this situation.

 The #1 spam method I disagree with:

 Many artists on Twitter do what is called the follow/unfollow method.
-They basically find a famous artist with 10s of thousands of followers and they follow a few hundred of the famous artist’s followers.
+They basically find a famous artist with 10s of thousands, all the way up to millions, of followers and they follow a few hundred of the famous artist’s followers.
+After that, they cross their fingers that they receive a follow back.

 Then, the next day they unfollow all the people who haven’t followed them back.